RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 ᛄ and ᛡ are famously controversial.
 Many believe that they are two different styles for the same rune.
 But the fact is that multiple manuscripts contain both of these runes and they even have different names.
 That would not be the case if they were just stylistic variants of the same rune.

-ᛡ was called "Īor", meaning "eel". ᛄ was called "Gēr", meaning "year".
+ᛡ was called "Īor", probably meaning "eel". ᛄ was called "Gēr", meaning "year".

 If we take each of these runes sounds as being the first phoneme of their names, then ᛡ has an /i/-ish sound and ᛄ has a /j/-ish sound.